marcos-sem-s/datacamp-exercises/Introduction to SQL/02 - Querying.md

 - [ ] Replace `SELECT`, `FROM`, and `LIMIT` with the corresponding SQL Server keywords
 - [x] Remove `LIMIT` statement and add `TOP(10)` after `SELECT`
 - [ ] Replace `LIMIT` with `TOP` and remove the ; at the end of the query

+> Looks like you've got the _flavor_ of things!
+Great work.
+Only a few keyword differences exist between PostgreSQL and SQL Server—most syntax is the same!